RemoteTechnologiesGroup/RemoteTech/modders/ground.md

 Each `STATION{}` block needs the following fields:

 `Guid`
 : A unique idenfier for the station. **Must** be unique, or your network will exhibit undefined behavior.
+If you need a way to generate new guids, try [random.org](http://www.random.org/cgi-bin/randbyte?nbytes=16&format=h).

 `Name`
 : The name that shows up in the target selection menu.